icopy-site/awesome/docs/awesome/awesome-golem.md

 - [Automatic Golem](https://github.com/r34x/Automatic-Golem) - Setup a Golem Provider with simple instructions and logs guiding you through the process.
 - [Golem Provider Node](https://github.com/alexandre-abrioux/golem-node) - Docker version of a node to help you get started running as a provider in a Docker container quick.
 - [Golem Provider node](https://github.com/blue-notes-robot/golem-node) - Fork of Alxexandre-abrioux project above that allows to dynamically generate config files from ENV variables and specify how many replicas you'd like to spawn.
-- [Scaleable golem provider](https://github.com/cryptobench/scaleable-golem-provider) - Spawn x amount of providers using Docker.
+- [Scalable golem provider](https://github.com/cryptobench/scaleable-golem-provider) - Spawn x amount of providers using Docker.

 ## Learning Resources